-5. Unlike the other Christmas favorite, the Poinsettia, Christmas Cactus is not toxic to dogs and cats.
+5. Unlike the other Christmas favorite, the Poinsettia, the Christmas Cactus is not toxic to dogs and cats.
 Poinsettia is famously poisonous to dogs and cats.
 However, according to the ASPCA, if Fido or Fluffy nibbles on a Christmas Cactus, she should not experience irritation or vomiting as she would from the sap of the Poinsettia.

 6. Christmas Cactus can live for 20 to 30 years.
-Can you imagine passing a living flowering plant on to your children or grandchildren?
+Can you imagine passing a living, flowering plant on to your children or grandchildren?
 When properly cared for, Christmas Cactus can live for 20 to 30 years.
 If you provide long nights starting around October 1st, you can force the Christmas Cactus to bloom year after year.
 Cool night temperatures can also encourage it to bloom.

 8. Five diseases commonly infect Christmas Cactus.
 Some experts provide a handy fact sheet outlining plant diseases that often affect Christmas Cactus.
 Their list includes Basal stem rot, botrytis blight, impatiens necrotic spot virus, phytophthora root rot, and pythium root rot.